manips-sai-org/sai2-interfaces/docs/ui_elements_details/toggle/README.md

 ## Attributes
 * `key`: Required.
 Specifies which Redis key to get/set for toggling.
-If the Redis key does not exist, an error will be thrown.
+If the Redis key does not exist, it will be set to 0 initially.
 * `display`: Optional.
 Specifies what text to put next to the toggle button.
 Default is the key name.